Mental toughness

+Mental toughness is a psychological trait involving confidence, emotional and behavioral control, commitment to goals, persistence under stress, and an intermediate belief to interpret challenges as opportunities for growth, enabling individuals not only to endure adversity but also to function effectively and pursue excellence.
+It is a measure of an individual’s psychological resilience and confidence under pressure, adversity, uncertainty, and challenge.
+Mental toughness shares key characteristics with grit and may predict success in sport, education, and professional settings.
+Near-synonyms of mental toughness include hardiness, determination, strong-willed, and stalwart.

-Mental toughness is a measure of individual psychological resilience and confidence that may predict success in sport, education, and in the workplace.
-The concept emerged in the context of sports training and sports psychology, as one of a set of attributes that allow a person to become a better athlete and able to cope with difficult training and difficult competitive situations and emerge without losing confidence.
+The concept emerged in the context of sports training and sports psychology as one of a set of attributes that allows a person to become a better athlete, cope with difficult training and competitive situations, and emerge without losing confidence.
 The term has been used by coaches, sport psychologists, sports commentators, and business leaders.

-Mental toughness shares key characteristics with grit.
-Additional synonyms might include resilience, determined, strong-willed, and stalwart.
-A person who has the qualities of mental toughness might accept challenges as they arise aiding them to achieve their goals whether that be in sports, academics, or in their professions.

 Definition

 "Mental toughness" is frequently used colloquially to refer to any set of positive mental attributes that helps a person to cope with difficult situations.
 Coaches and sport commentators freely use the term mental toughness to describe the mental state of athletes who persevere through difficult sport circumstances, such as playing while hurt, to succeed.
 In support of this, a number of studies have linked mental toughness to sporting success or achievement.
 However, the phrase is often simply applied as a default explanation for any victory.
 This imprecise use of the term has drawn criticism.

 Scientific research has attempted a formal definition of mental toughness as a psychological construct with clear measurement criteria, which would allow robust analyses and comparisons to be made.

 In particular, three research teams produced both a definition and a construct definition for mental toughness: being able to push past failures or blockades by remaining positive and competitive.
 This involves training the mind to be ready for challenges.